oh2aun/flashforth/PIC24-30-33/readme-pic24-30-33.txt

 REVISION HISTORY
 ----------------

-FlashForth v4.9
+FlashForth V5.0
 ---------------
+- CON changed to CONSTANT (Inline code)
+- CONSTANT changed to CO: (uses DOCREATE)
 - Improved XON/XOFF flow control
-- Aligned fl+/fl- with other FF
+- Aligned FL+/FL- with other FF
 - Aligned ABORT" with other FF
 - Call C function from Forth example.
 - ACCEPT end of line can be CR or LF or CRLF
+- HI, .FREE

 FlashForth v4.8
 ----------------